Overview of the Examples

 - Lack of situational awareness during takeoff or landing increases the likelihood of runway incursions; scan the runway environment and remain attentive.

-- Not clearing the runway quickly after landing increases the likelihood of runway incursions; exit the runway promptly on the first available taxiway.
+- Failure to clear the runway promptly after landing increases the likelihood of runway incursions; exit the runway promptly on the first available taxiway.

 Forward Slip Operations to a Landing

-- Not observing aircraft limitations regarding flap settings and fuel levels increases the risk of tail stalls or fuel starvation; adhere to aircraft limitations and precautions.
+- Failure to observe aircraft limitations regarding flap settings and fuel levels increases the risk of tail stalls or fuel starvation; adhere to aircraft limitations and precautions.

-- A late or abrupt transition out of the slip can lead to a loss of directional control during the transition; use smooth control inputs.
+- A late or abrupt exit from the slip can lead to loss of directional control; use smooth control inputs.

-- Inadequate airspeed or pitch control results in excessive speed, increasing landing distance, or slowing down too much, risking an uncoordinated stall; maintain an appropriate airspeed and be aware of instrumentation errors during a slip.
+- Inadequate airspeed or pitch control results in excessive speed, which increases landing distance, or slowing too much, risking an uncoordinated stall; maintain an appropriate airspeed and be aware of instrumentation errors during a slip.

 Sideloading on Surface Contact During a Slip to a Landing

-- Misalignment during touchdown increases wear on the landing gear and potentially leads to a loss of directional control; ensure proper crosswind correction and maintain inputs during the landing roll.
+- Misalignment during touchdown increases wear on the landing gear and may lead to a loss of directional control; ensure proper crosswind correction and maintain inputs throughout the landing roll.

 Unstable Approach During a Slip to a Landing

-- Inconsistent airspeed or an improper glide path increases the likelihood of hard landings or runway overruns; apply energy management concepts to help maintain a stable approach profile and go around if necessary.
+- Inconsistent airspeed or an improper glidepath increases the likelihood of hard landings or runway overruns; apply energy management principles to maintain a stable approach profile and execute a go-around if necessary.

 Power-Off 180° Accuracy Approach and Landing

-- Inadequate airspeed control can cause a stall or loss of control; maintain the best glide speed and avoid stretching the glide to reach a landing spot.
+- Inadequate airspeed control can lead to a stall or loss of control; maintain the recommended approach speed and avoid stretching the glide.

-- Forcing the airplane onto the runway can result in a hard landing or loss of directional control; ensure a smooth and proper flare technique.
+- Forcing the airplane onto the runway can result in a hard landing or loss of directional control; ensure a smooth, proper flare.

 Delayed Recognition of the Need for a Go-Around/Rejected Landing

-- Not recognizing the need for a go-around can lead to getting too low or slow to conduct a safe go-around; practice go-around scenarios to improve decision-making speed and confidence.
+- Failing to recognize the need for a go-around can lead to performing a go-around too low or too slow; practice go-around scenarios to improve decision-making speed and confidence.

 Delayed Performance of a Go-Around at Low Altitude

-- Slow speed considerations increase the risk of stalling if immediate corrective action is not taken; monitor airspeed closely and be ready to execute a go-around to avoid stalling.
+- Slow-speed considerations increase the risk of stalling if immediate corrective action is not taken; monitor airspeed closely and be prepared to execute a go-around to avoid stalling.

 Power Application During a Go-Around/Rejected Landing